open-crosspost/open-crosspost-proxy-service/memory-bank/activeContext.md

 ## Current Work Focus

-We are at the initial setup phase of the Twitter API Proxy project.
-The focus is on establishing the project structure, setting up the development environment, and implementing the core authentication flow.
+The project has progressed from the initial setup phase to implementation.
+The core infrastructure, authentication system, API endpoints, and middleware have been implemented.
+The focus is now on testing, refinement, and ensuring all components work together seamlessly.

 ## Recent Changes

-- Created project documentation in the memory bank
+- Implemented the core project structure with TypeScript
-- Defined the system architecture and design patterns
+- Set up the routing system using itty-router
-- Outlined the technical requirements and constraints
+- Created authentication middleware and OAuth flow
+- Implemented CORS and error handling middleware
+- Developed tweet, like, and media handling services
+- Implemented comprehensive error handling
+- Removed timeline service to focus on core action functionality

 ## Active Decisions

-1. **Authentication Strategy**:
+1. **Authentication Implementation**:
-   - Using OAuth 2.0 with PKCE for secure authentication
+   - OAuth 2.0 with PKCE has been implemented for secure authentication
-   - Implementing token encryption before storage
+   - Token storage and refresh mechanisms are in place
-   - Designing a session mechanism for client applications
+   - API key validation for client applications is working

-2. **API Design**:
+2. **API Structure**:
-   - RESTful API design for all endpoints
+   - RESTful API design with consistent endpoint patterns
-   - Consistent error response format
+   - Structured error responses with detailed information
-   - Comprehensive input validation
+   - Service-based architecture for clean separation of concerns

-3. **Storage Strategy**:
+3. **Media Handling Strategy**:
-   - Using KV for token storage with encryption
-   - Using D1 for rate limit tracking and logging
+   - Using OAuth 1.0a for media uploads (Twitter API requirement)
+   - Supporting both direct uploads and pre-uploaded media IDs
-   - Implementing proper data partitioning for performance
+   - Implementing chunked uploads for large media files
+   - Supporting alt text for accessibility

 ## Next Steps

-1. **Project Setup**:
-   - Initialize the Cloudflare Workers project with Wrangler
-   - Set up TypeScript configuration
+1. **Testing and Validation**:
+   - Comprehensive testing of all endpoints
-   - Configure ESLint and Prettier
+   - Edge case handling and error recovery
+   - Performance testing under load
-   - Set up the testing framework
+   - Security testing and validation

-2. **Core Authentication Implementation**:
+2. **Documentation**:
-   - Implement the OAuth initialization endpoint
-   - Create the OAuth callback handler
-   - Develop the token storage service
-   - Implement the token refresh mechanism

-3. **API Foundation**:
+   - API documentation for client developers
+   - Internal documentation for maintenance
+   - Example code and usage patterns

+3. **Deployment and Monitoring**:
-   - Set up the routing system with itty-router
+   - Set up staging and production environments
+   - Configure monitoring and alerting
-   - Implement authentication middleware
+   - Implement logging and analytics
-   - Create the CORS handling middleware
-   - Develop the rate limiting middleware

-4. **Twitter API Integration**:
+4. **Feature Enhancements**:
-   - Set up the Twitter API client
+   - Additional Twitter API functionality
-   - Implement the tweet posting endpoint
-   - Create the timeline retrieval endpoint
-   - Develop the media upload functionality
+   - Enhanced rate limiting strategies
+   - Improved error handling and recovery

 ## Current Challenges

-1. **Token Security**:
-   - Ensuring proper encryption of tokens at rest
-   - Implementing secure token refresh mechanism
-   - Preventing token leakage in logs and responses
+1. **Media Upload Complexity**:
+   - Handling large media uploads within Workers execution constraints
+   - Managing the Twitter API's complex media upload process
+   - Supporting various media types and formats

-2. **Rate Limiting Complexity**:
+2. **Rate Limiting**:
-   - Handling Twitter's complex rate limiting system
-   - Implementing proper backoff strategies
+   - Implementing effective rate limit tracking
-   - Balancing client needs with API limitations
+   - Balancing client needs with Twitter API limitations
+   - Developing appropriate backoff strategies

-3. **Media Upload Handling**:
+3. **Error Handling**:
-   - Managing chunked uploads for larger media
-   - Tracking upload progress
-   - Handling various media formats and sizes
+   - Comprehensive error classification and handling
+   - Providing meaningful error messages to clients
+   - Implementing proper recovery mechanisms

 ## Open Questions

-1. How should we handle long-running media uploads within the Workers execution time constraints?
+1. How can we optimize the media upload process for better performance?
-2. What's the optimal strategy for token refresh to minimize potential downtime?
+2. What's the best strategy for handling rate limits across multiple users?
-3. How can we best implement circuit breaking for Twitter API failures?
+3. How should we implement circuit breaking for Twitter API failures?
 4. What metrics should we prioritize for monitoring and alerting?

 ## Current Development Environment

+- Using Bun for package management and running scripts
 - Local development using Wrangler for Workers simulation
-- Testing against Twitter API sandbox environment
+- Testing against Twitter API
-- Using TypeScript for type safety and better developer experience
+- TypeScript with strict type checking
-- Implementing Jest for unit and integration testing
+- Jest for unit and integration testing